 The ACR endorses the following core values in support of our vision and mission:

 The ACR’s strategic plan charts the course for the future direction of the College.

-The primary purpose of this Code of Ethics is to support the ACR’s mission, which is to Advance Rheumatology!
+The primary purpose of this Code of Ethics is to support the ACR’s mission, which is to empower rheumatology professionals to excel in their specialty.
 The ACR can succeed in this mission only if it maintains its reputation in the scientific and medical communities and with the general public as a credible, objective, and unbiased force whose statements, activities, and relationships are beyond reproach.

-The governance of the Association of Rheumatology Health Professionals, a division of the American College of Rheumatology, is structured in the Rules of Procedure.
+The governance of the association of rheumatology professionals, a division of the American College of Rheumatology, is structured in the Rules of Procedure.

 Executive Vice President: